How Schedulers Can Help Reassure Patients Who are Uncertain About Surgery

 3. Risky business

-While anyone who undergoes surgery hopes it will be the last of their medical problems; it’s not always the case.
-Even with top-of-line equipment and superior medical knowledge, surgery still carries risks such as infection and even the need for supplementary procedures.
+While anyone who undergoes surgery hopes it will be the last of their medical problems, it’s not always the case.
+Even with top-of-the-line equipment and superior medical knowledge, surgery still carries risks such as infection and even the need for supplementary procedures.

 At the other end of the spectrum, patients can be concerned the doctor is being too quick to rush into surgery without exploring non-surgical options first.
 That’s not always far from the truth.
 Each year, thousands of unnecessary operations take place.
 In some cases, such as lumbar spinal stenosis – a type of lower back pain – physical therapy is just as successful as surgery, with none of the risks.